Saoirse Kennedy Hill Opened Up About Suicide, Depression and Sexual Assault 3 Years Before Death

 "My depression took root in the beginning of my middle school years and will be with me for the rest of my life," she wrote at the time.
 "Although I was mostly a happy child, I suffered bouts of deep sadness that felt like a heavy boulder on my chest.
 These bouts would come and go, but they did not outwardly affect me until I was a new sophomore at Deerfield."

 As Saoirse continued, she explained how she experienced the symptoms of depression through her sophomore year.
-While she experienced some relief that summer, shortly before her junior year, she said someone she "knew and loved broke serious sexual boundaries with me."
+While she said the depression "rarely came around" that summer, shortly before her junior year, she said someone she "knew and loved broke serious sexual boundaries with me."
 While she did not name the person, Saoirse said she pretended it had not happened and attempted suicide when it "all became too much."
-She received treatment for depression and returned to school for her senior year.
+She received treatment for depression during her junior year and returned to school for her senior year.

 However, Saoirse said she was left feeling "very much alone" as a result of the lack of information about her absence at school.
 "I didn't care that students thought that I had left because of an eating disorder, or that I had been bullied, but it concerned me that my teachers and advisors didn't know what I had been going through.
 Even though it was helpful for me to discuss my struggles with all of those important people in my life, it was still uncomfortable, and it was hard for me to take the initiative," she wrote.